 The skill demonstrated by the Santa Clara craftsmen is impressive.
 Looking at their handiwork you cannot imagine all the hours and weeks involved in making these beautiful copper products.
-The length of time it takes per piece depends upon its size, thickness and decorative features.
+The length of time it takes per piece depends on its size, thickness, and decorative features.

 If you visit the town you can find copper artisans happy to demonstrate their craft.
 Starting with a lump of copper, firing it and hammering it over and over using different hammers, they turn the lump of copper into a glistening copper object.
 The local copper mines are no longer in production but recycled copper is purified and used to make all new items.